 - Her riding crop and portraits of some of those thirty horses mentioned earlier

-- And for fans of period fashion…her wedding train, a Chenille dress, and an exquisite black court dress.
-But check the alarmingly narrow waists!
+- And for fans of period fashion…her original bridal train, a Chenille dress, and an exquisite black court dress.
+Check the alarmingly narrow waists!

 Tickets & visitor tips